 The wonders of the mighty Hudson River come into sharper focus when you cruise and enjoy its timeless beauty.
 Opportunities for enjoying this spectacular American treasure are being offered on cruises to and from the Historic Hudson River Towns.
-For information on river cruises, please contact the cruise operators below.
+For schedule and ticket information, please contact the cruise operators below.

 The Commander, a classic excursion boat out of West Haverstraw, has plied the Hudson for many years.
 She is now up for sale, so is not cruising this season.
 For more information, contact Hudson Highland Cruises at (845) 534-7245.

 Whether you are interested in art, wine tasting, seeing the sunset or having a private party the "Evening Star" will take you through the Hudson Highlands to do so.
 The boat departs from Riverfront Green Park in Peekskill, Wednesday through Sunday.
 For more information on special tours, hours and fares contact Trinity Cruise Company at (914) 589-7773.

 A different angle on the history of West Point is sure to please with boat trips to Constitution Island, once the home of Fort Constitution and the Warner sisters, who wrote inspirational books and conducted Bible classes for generations of cadets.
 Tour boats leave South Dock at West Point every Wednesday and Thursday during the summer at 1 and 2 p.m.
 Reservations are a must.
 Visit Constitution Island or call (845) 446-8676.